4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 case for localizing individual FISH-omics bright Spots and/or to produce three-dimensional (3D) polymeric chromatin Traces.

 **#Software_Type:** The type of this Software.
-Allowed values: DriftCorrection, Precision Assessment, Segmentation, Single Molecule Localization, SpotLoc, SpotLoc+Tracing, Tracing, Other
+Allowed values: Distance Calculation, DriftCorrection, Precision Assessment, Segmentation, Single Molecule Localization, SpotLoc, SpotLoc+Tracing, Tracing, Other

 **#Software_Authors:** The Name(s) of the individual Author(s) of this
 Software.
 In case there are more than one Authors, individual names